NecheyGrace/alx-higher_level_programming/README.md

  ![image](https://user-images.githubusercontent.com/37805319/170977401-378fe969-0a7f-463f-99e5-0016ad90b345.png)

  This repo is going to contain all my tasks for this project.

 ##**Requirements**

   ###**Python Scripts**

--Allowed editors: vi, vim, emacs
+*Allowed editors: vi, vim, emacs
 -All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) -All your files should end with a new line
 -The first line of all your files should be exactly #!/usr/bin/python3